Sarah Betz

 PhD Candidate in Economics

 I am a PhD candidate in Economics at Stony Brook University.
-My research integrates spatial equilibrium models with search-and-matching frameworks to study how individual migration decisions aggregate into broader social and economic structures.
+My research uses search-and-matching models to study how individual migration decisions aggregate into broader social and economic structures.
 Prior to my doctoral studies, I worked in economic consulting and earned a master’s degree in Economics from Rutgers University, as well as a bachelor’s degree in Economics and Mathematics from UC Santa Barbara.

 Interests